 Bolivian Mountain Guides is a La Paz agency which I did not find mentioned in the guide books but it does get discussed in the trip advisor’s Bolivia forum.
 The comments are definitely positive.
 (See here.)
 So are those of these members of the Alpine Club of Canada whose Bolivian climbing trip it organized.
 See here for the article.
 More recently, it was revealed by BMG that Malia Obama’s Cordillera Real trek had been organized by them. (see here for the story).

 Update: Since I posted this blog, a trip advisor thread on a guide service I had not heard of – Andean Ascents – has caught my eye.
 It is a La Paz agency managed by Alex von Ungern, a German/Swiss guide in his early 30’s.
 You can find the thread here.
-You’ll see a comment I made, a few very positive comments by satisfied clients, and one by Von Ungern himself.
+You’ll see a comment I made, a few very positive comments by satisfied clients (mostly Swiss like the manager), and one by Von Ungern himself.

 When I found out that the English trekking agency Mountain Kingdoms used Andean Summits to run their Cordillera Real trek, I decided to focus on it.
 My reasoning is that if the local agency is not delivering a quality service it is unlikely that a U.K. or North American agency would be dealing with them.
 A few emails went back and forth – I was impressed by their prompt and no bullshit replies – and it became clear that I, as a lone trekker, would have more difficulty in making something happen than a party of, let’s say, three or four.